zadam/trilium/README.md

 * WYSIWYG (What You See Is What You Get) editing
 * Fast and easy [navigation between notes](https://github.com/zadam/trilium/wiki/Note-navigation)
 * Seamless note versioning
-* Note attributes can be used to tag/label notes as an alternative note organization and querying
+* Note labels can be used to tag/label notes as an alternative note organization and querying
 * Can be deployed as web application and / or desktop application with offline access (electron based)
 * [Synchronization with](https://github.com/zadam/trilium/wiki/Synchronization) self-hosted sync server
 * Strong [note encryption](https://github.com/zadam/trilium/wiki/Protected-notes)